alexkharlam/alexkharlam/README.md

 ### Ygacs quiz
 🧾 [Github repository](https://github.com/alexkharlam/ygacs-quiz)
 🕸️ [Go to actual website](https://ygacs-quiz.onrender.com/)
-(It hosted on free tie render, so sometimes loading can take a minute or more)
+(It hosted with free tie on a platform called Render, so sometimes loading can take a minute or more)

    ✅ A Node.js-based quiz platform with JWT authentication, Express, Mongoose, pug templates, and Sass.
 Create an account, take quizzes, and manage your progress.